eclectic-kitty/notes/Final - pre-thots.md

 - "People call me an artist but I just wanted to show the world what I see"
 - "It's time for a perspective shift, to go from artist to art"
 - "I had to mislead you to get you to where you need to be"
+- Ahti talks about good and evil, not one without the other after te second In Between interview
+- "It was disturbing finding myself in the story like this, but I was desperate and it felt right for the story" - Alan, after seeing an echo referring to him as a leader of the Cult of the Word, Initiation 2: Casey
+- "Something about the station platform felt significant.
+It would work in my writing, but I would need more.
+Something lingered here, a half-forgotten memory, an echo."
+- "I had a flash of inspiration.
+The ghost of my fictional detective.
+A story thread I could use in my writing."
+- "Things clicked into place.
+The story rang true.
+I was making progress"
+- "I wrote you in to be the story's hero.
+Scratch made a horror story.
+I need to match the genre.
+It has to be dark, but the hero can break through.
+Save her family." - Initiation 8: Zane's Film
+- "The full manuscript of a novel.
+'Return'.
+A horror story about the Dark Presence escaping from the Dark Place.
+Taking over Bright Falls I couldn't remember writing it.
+I had not written it.
+I would never write this.
+I knew who had.
+Scratch.
+A monster with my face.
+If this story came true, Scratch would get out.
+People would die.
+Destroying the manuscript, it wouldn't stop it from happening.
+I would have to fix it.
+Edit it.
+I could not change the genre of the story.
+I would have to work within the constraints set by Scratch.
+I needed someone in the story to fight the Darkness.
+Saga Anderson.
+I kept seeing her in my visions.
+She was already in Bright Falls, Already involved.
+But she was not in Return.
+Not yet.
+I'd write her in.
+Try to stop Scratch within the limits of the horror story.
+It was almost impossible.
+It was taking too long.
+I had not reached the end." - End of second loop, Initiation 6: Return

+- Casey monologue, subway murder
+	- Stepping into the murder site, I had felt it, hanging in the air.
+A meaning.
+The violent emotion of the act.
+Like a cloud of wrath.
+The dead eyes of the victim staring at something you couldn't see, and yet, making you aware of it.
+Something had soaked into this place at a molecular level.
+Overlapping with your meaningless existence.
+A regression to something you had managed to forget.
+Marking you.
+Taking you for a ride.
+Making you crazier.

 - Opening monologue
 	- Back to the beginning.
 	- We all come to a story with hopes and expectations, looking for an answer.